Tojimurodovsardor25/Tojimurodovsardor25/README.md

 - 📫 How to reach me **tojimuradovsardor25@gmail.com**

-- ⚡ Fun fact **The only thing that calms the human brain is not physical work, watching TV or the phone:)**
+- ⚡ Fun fact **The only thing that calms the human brain is physical work, not watching TV or phone :)**

 <h3 align="left">Languages and Tools:</h3>